-Per Government Code § 65583.2(c)(3)(B), sites allowing multi-family housing at a density of at least 20 units/acre and at least one-half acre in size are considered suitable for lower-income units.
-All of the sites listed in Table B-5 are larger than one-half acre with allowed densities of 20 units per acre.
+While allPer Government Code § 65583.2(c)(3)(B), sites allowing multi-family housing at a density of at least 20 units/acre and at least one-half acre in size are considered suitable for lower-income units.
+All of the sites listed in Table B-5 are larger than 1⁄2one-half acre with allowed densities of 20 units per acre and are therefore considered suitable for lower-income housing based on the default density provisions of State law, the.
 Some sites include multiple adjacent parcels that individually are less than one-half acre.
 Government Code § 65583.2(c)(2)(A) does not define "site" for purposes of the half acre threshold, nor limit the definition of site to one parcel.
 The City has conservatively assigned all sites smaller than one acre and all individual parcels smaller than one-half acre to the moderate-income category for purposes of the sites inventory analysis.
 Details on the number of units and affordability levels assumed for each parcel are included in Figure 3.